Communist revolution

-A communist revolution is a proletarian revolution inspired by the ideas of Marxism that aims to replace capitalism with communism.
+A communist revolution is a working class revolution inspired by the ideas of Marxism that aims to replace the current global economic system and class society with a classless, stateless and moneyless society, communism.
 Depending on the type of government, the term socialism can be used to indicate an intermediate stage between capitalism and communism and may be the goal of the revolution, especially in Marxist–Leninist views.
-The idea that a proletarian revolution is needed is a cornerstone of Marxism; Marxists believe that the workers of the world must unite and free themselves from capitalist oppression to create a world run by and for the working class.
-Thus, in the Marxist view, proletarian revolutions need to happen in countries all over the world.
+The idea that a proletarian revolution is needed is a cornerstone of Marxism; Marxists contend that the workers of the world must unite and free themselves from capitalist production relations, establishing transitional workers' states that socializes the means of production and ultimately abolishing all class distinctions and the state itself to form a classless society.
+Thus, in the Marxist view, proletarian revolutions need to happen internationally.

 Theory

 Karl Marx saw revolution as a necessity for communism, where the revolution would be based on class struggle led by the organised proletariat to overthrow capitalism and the bourgeoisie, followed by the establishment of a dictatorship of the proletariat.

 Leninism argues that a communist revolution must be led by a vanguard of "professional revolutionaries", men and women who are fully dedicated to the communist cause and who can then form the nucleus of the revolutionary movement.
 Thus meaning that under Lenin's framework a communist revolution is not necessarily a proletarian revolution.
 Some Marxists, such as Rosa Luxemburg, disagree with the idea of a vanguard as put forth by Lenin, especially left communists.
 Another line of criticisms insist that the entire working class—or at least a large part of it—must be deeply involved and equally committed to the socialist or communist cause in order for a proletarian revolution to be successful.
 To this end, they seek to build massive communist parties with very large memberships.